 A special highlight of the museum is the colony of swifts that nest in the museum tower.
 The swifts have been the subject of a research study since 1948.
 This makes it one of the longest continuous bird studies in the world.
 (If that sounds nerdy, it’s because it is).
 The Oxfordshire dinosaurs are sure to impress as well.
 We both know nothing pleases

 you a child quite like a t-rex.

-For such a small city, Oxford certainly has some very kid-friendly museums and when it comes to things to do in Oxford, the quirky Pitt Rivers Museum is one not to miss.
+For such a small city, Oxford certainly has some very kid-friendly museums, and when it comes to spending time in Oxford, the quirky Pitt Rivers Museum is one not to miss.
 This world-famous gallery of archaeology and ethnography is perhaps most known for its jaw-dropping display of shrunken heads.
 Just picture your boss's face if you want a laugh.

 Let your inner bookworm drink proudly at the Eagle and Child pub, a classic Oxford pub owned by St. John’s college.
 The literary set’s favourite local boozer, pints have been drunk here by J. R. R. Tolkien, CS Lewis and Colin Dexter to name but a few.

 The pub has associations with the Inkling writers group, which included Tolkien, Lewis and others.
 They met here in the early 20th century to read over manuscripts including early drafts of Lewis’ The Lion, the Witch and the Wardrobe.
 If there was ever a reason to drag your little ones to the pub, this is it.
 You’re welcome.